 Our obsession with youth has spanned cultures, civilizations and even tempted a god or two along the way.
 Cleopatra swore that bathing in milk would sustain youthfulness, whereas modern day advertising promises magical skin-regenerative properties, equaled only by Photoshop magicians.
 The thrum of cosmetic advertisement, pharmaceutical produce and media reinforce the romanticized notion that youth is king.
 The Greek god Eos found the boon of immortality to be anything but satisfying in a bid to save the youthfulness of her beloved human lover, Tithonus.
+Which is why it’s easier for us to take these 5 steps to retire peacefully, an eternal life would be plagued with unhappiness and discontentment.
 As Alfred Lord Tennyson’s poem artfully divulges, Tithonus was having anything but a lovely time:

 ‘[…] And after many a summer dies the swan.